commercetools/commercetools-jvm-sdk/README.md

 The Java Client is licensed under the terms of the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).
-This means that you can use it in your commercical products.
+This means that you can use it in your commercial products.

 ## Dependencies